3173 AV Williams

 (e.g., machine learning) as well as outside of computer science (e.g., electrical engineering and psychology).

-I am looking for and passionate about investigating the role of technology in solving high-value social problems.
+I am looking for undergraduate and graduate students passionate about investigating the role of technology in solving high-value social problems.